-This is taken on Saturday morning.
-It is administered by The London Exam Centre at Ursuline High School, Crescent Road, Wimbledon, SW20 8HA.
+These are taken on Saturday mornings.
+They are administered by The London Exam Centre usually at Ursuline High School, Crescent Road, Wimbledon, SW20 8HA.

 The paper-based speaking section

 Speaking interviews are usually conducted at the Wimbledon School of English in 41 Worple Road, London, SW19 4JZ.

 You will be informed about the exact time of your speaking section by email as soon as your application has been processed.